Music of Georgia (U.S. state): Rock

 Acoustic rock/folk duo the Indigo Girls got their start in Decatur (they both attended Emory University in Atlanta, and alternative rock bands Collective Soul (had 7 #1 songs on the Mainstream Rock chart in the 90s) and September Hase began in Stockbridge and Tifton, respectively.
 Rock pianist Elton John spends some time living in Atlanta, and singer-songwriter John Mayer ("Why Georgia") lived in Atlanta after dropping out of the Berklee School of Music in 1998.
 Indie rock and hard rock band Manchester Orchestra had a #13 album on the Billboard 200 in 2014 with Cope.

 Georgia has contributed to the ska scene with the bands Treephort, 50:50 Shot, and The Taj Motel Trio.
 Ska punk has seen a recent revival in Georgia with the regional ska festival, the Mass Ska Raid, taking place for the first time in 2008.

 Along with Louisiana and the rest of the Southern area, there is a strong heavy metal music scene in Georgia, with bands such as Mastodon (had a #6 album on the Billboard 200 in 2014), Baroness, Collective Soul, Royal Thunder, Black Tusk, Kylesa, Withered, Sevendust, ISSUES, Norma Jean, and Attila.
 Thrash metal band Tetrarch are from Atlanta, as is black metal band Cloak.

 Neon Christ are a notable band from the Atlanta Hardcore scene.

-Several Christian rock musicians have come out of Georgia, including Amy Grant, who was born in Augusta, Third Day (Had a #6 album on the Billboard 200 in 2008), Casting Crowns (Had 2 #2 albums on the Billboard 200, like in 2007), Bebo Norman, and Family Force 5.
+Several Christian rock musicians have come out of Georgia, including Amy Grant, who was born in Augusta, Third Day (had a #6 album on the Billboard 200 in 2008), Casting Crowns (had 2 #2 albums on the Billboard 200, in 2007 and 2011), Bebo Norman, and Family Force 5.

 Cat Power (Chan Marshall) was born in Atlanta and got her start there.

 The 2000s saw the rise of Atlanta indie rock bands The Black Lips, Deerhunter, and The Coathangers.

 Pop rock singer songwriter Phillip Phillips, who won the eleventh season of American Idol in 2012, was born in Albany.
 He had a #4 album on the Billboard 200 in 2012.

-Atlanta hosts the annual 2-day Music Midtown festival since 1994 (Atlanta's Collective Soul played there in 2000 and 2017, Atlanta's Manchester Orchestra played there in 2011, Atlanta's Ludacris performed there in 2001 and 2012), Shaky Beats Music Festival (an EDM festival since 2016) and Shaky Knees Music Festival (a 3-day rock festival since 2013), and hosted the Tommorowworld EDM music festival from 2013-15.
-They also host the EDM Imagine Festival at Atlanta Speedway.
-Atlanta also hosts the SweetWater 420 Fest each April at Centennial Olympic Park.
-There was the Atlanta International Pop Festival (1970) with Macon's The Allman Brothers Band.
+The Atlanta International Pop Festival (1970) involved Macon's The Allman Brothers Band.In later decades, Atlanta has hosted the annual 2-day Music Midtown festival since 1994 (Atlanta's Collective Soul played there in 2000 and 2017, Atlanta's Manchester Orchestra in 2011, and Atlanta's Ludacris in 2001 and 2012), Shaky Beats Music Festival (an EDM festival since 2016) and Shaky Knees Music Festival (a 3-day rock festival since 2013), as well as hosting the TomorrowWorld EDM music festival from 2013 to 2015.
+The city also hosts the EDM Imagine Festival at Atlanta Speedway, as well as the SweetWater 420 Fest in Centennial Olympic Park.